 How to integrate UFT(QTP) with ALM (Quality Center)

-• HP UFT is a functional automation tool that supports automation of both windows based and web based application.
-It also supports multiple technologies such as .NET, Java, Siebel, SAP etc.
+• HP UFT is a functional automation tool that supports automation of both Windows-based and web-based applications.
+It also supports multiple technologies such as .NET, Java, Siebel, SAP, etc.

-• Prerequisite for this module is that both ALM and UFT must have been installed.
+• The prerequisite for this module is that both ALM and UFT must have been installed.

-Following is the roadmap one needs to follow in oder to run UFT tests using ALM
+Following is the roadmap one needs to follow in order to run UFT tests using ALM:

 integrate UFT(QTP) with ALM